 Mr. Wagner serves as a member in federal, state and local associations including the International Association of Fire Chiefs, International Association of Emergency Managers, Florida Fire Chiefs' Association, and served as the Second Vice President of Monroe County Fire Chief's Association.

 William is President and principal owner of Early Alert, Inc. Mr. Wagner is a nationally recognized expert with more than thirty years experience in the following: emergency management, incident command, strategies and tactics, emergency medical and mass casualty, fire rescue operations, fire prevention, fire investigation and public administration.
-Currently, he serves as a Fire Chief in the Florida Keys.
+He recently retired as a Fire Chief in the Florida Keys.

 As a Certified Instructor, Mr. Wagner has developed and delivered training around the United States for emergency management, incident command, disaster response and fire rescue for more than twenty years.
 His training programs reflect his extensive experience in the field responding to national disasters and incidents.
 During Hurricane Andrew, he established the command post at Florida City where more than 150 firefighters began search and rescue in the first forty-eight hours following the storm.
 He managed a Unified Command System which included more than one hundred law enforcement personnel, several relief agencies and members of the Florida National Guard.
 He served as Incident Commander for numerous large scale incidents and disaster including Hurricanes George, Katrina, and Wilma in the Florida Keys.
 He served as a recovery technician at the Value Jet disaster in the Florida Everglades.
 His experience includes such posts as Emergency Manager, Incident Commander, Planning Section Chief, Operations Section Chief and Logistics Section Chief.